 2.1 iPad Pro 13-inch: excellence, but at a high price

 There’s no doubt about it: the 13-inch iPad Pro is the best iPad for reading sheet music.
-However, the differences with the previous 12.9-inch models and with the 13-inch iPad Air are not as great as the huge price difference suggests.
+However, the gap between it and the 13-inch iPad Air is not as great as the huge price difference suggests.

 The 13-inch iPad Pro is the best iPad for reading sheet music, but it is extremely expensive.
 Photo: tablets-for-musicians.com

-• The screen of the 13-inch iPad Pro is 1.5% larger than that of its predecessor, the 12.9-inch iPad Pro.
-A difference of 1.23 square inches that is slightly noticeable, but all in all negligible.
+- The screen of the 13-inch iPad Pro is 1.5% larger than that of its predecessor, the 12.9-inch iPad Pro.
+That is a difference of 1.23 square inches (8 cm²), which is slightly noticeable, but negligible in everyday use.

 The screen of the 13-inch iPad Air (left) is only slightly smaller than that of the 13-inch iPad Pro (right).
 Photo: tablets-for-musicians.com

-• One of the most important points for musicians who play outdoors: the maximum brightness of the 13-inch iPad Pro is higher than that of the older 12.9-inch models, but also higher than that of the 13-inch iPad Air.
-The display is also less reflecting, resulting in less glare.
-The difference outdoors, especially in direct sunlight, is quite appreciable.
+- One of the most important advantages for musicians who play outdoors: the maximum brightness of the 13-inch iPad Pro (1000 nits) is higher than that of the older 12.9-inch models (600 nits), but also higher than that of the 13-inch iPad Air (also 600 nits).
+The display is also less reflective, resulting in less glare.
+The difference outdoors, especially in direct sunlight, is quite noticeable.
 For me personally, this is the biggest advantage of the 13-inch iPad Pro.

 The 13-inch iPad Pro’s screen (right) achieves a higher brightness than the 13-inch iPad Air (left), which can be difficult to read in bright sunlight.
 Photo: tablets-for-musicians.com

-• The iPad Pro 13 supports the new Pencil Pro, the best stylus currently available on any platform.
-The new pinch feature is both intuitive and absolutely delightful, and lets you bring up the context menu in forScore, for example.
-And the haptic feedback makes it a pleasure to use.
-The Pencil Pro is compatible with the 11- and 13-inch iPad Pro and Air models released in 2024, but not with the older 12.9-inch iPad Pros.
+- The 13″ iPad Pro supports the new Pencil Pro, which is, in my opinion, the best stylus currently available on any platform.
+The new squeeze feature is both intuitive and absolutely delightful, and lets you bring up the context menu in forScore, for example.
+The haptic feedback is also very pleasant.
+The Apple Pencil Pro is compatible with the 11- and 13-inch iPad Pro and iPad Air models released from 2024 onward, but not with the older 12.9-inch iPad Pros.

-The first generation Apple Pencil looks a lot like the Apple Pencil Pro, but the latter is much better.
+The second-generation Apple Pencil (bottom) looks a lot like the Apple Pencil Pro, but the latter is much better.
 In the middle, the Samsung S-Pen.
 Photo: tablets-for-musicians.com

-• The 13-inch iPad Pro is incredibly thin (0.20 inch / 5.1 mm) and light (1.28 lbs / 579 g) for a tablet of this size.
-This is certainly not a key point, and of course it’s not necessary for reading sheet music.
-But it is a significant comfort factor in everyday use, to be considered over many years of use.
-It fits into many instrument cases, and every time I go on a trip, I’m grateful for its lightness and the little space it takes up.
+- The 13-inch iPad Pro is incredibly thin (0.20 inch / 5.1 mm) and light (1.28 lbs / 579 g) for a tablet of this size.
+This is certainly not essential for reading sheet music, but it is a real comfort factor in everyday use, especially over many years.
+The iPad Pro fits into many instrument cases, and every time I travel, I’m grateful for its lightness and the small amount of space it takes up.

-The 13-inch iPad Pro has many other small details or advantages over the 13-inch iPad Air or previous 12.9-inch generations: for example, the improved True Tone adaptive flash for better scanning of sheet music, better speakers or the (overpriced) nano-textured screen option to reduce reflections.
+The 13-inch iPad Pro has many other small improvements and advantages over the 13-inch iPad Air or previous 12.9-inch generations, such as the improved Adaptive True Tone flash for better results when scanning sheet music, better speakers, and the optional (and overpriced) nano-texture display glass, which reduces reflections.

 Pros